The modern work world is proving to be no friend to reclining enthusiasts.

 Possible explanations for these boosts include increased energy levels from being upright and moving around and decreased physical discomfort, which has been shown to reduce productivity.

-Benden said the high productivity jump in the call center might relate to the nature of that type of work, as the way you feel can affect the way you come across over the phone.
+Benden said he thinks the high productivity jump in the call center might relate to the nature of that type of work, as the way you feel can directly impact the way you come across to people over the phone.

 "Those percentages are very high," he said.
 "Do I think they're unique to this environment and this culture?
 Yes.
 But my goodness.
 If you got half of those results you'd be thrilled.
 The small investment you'd make in the workplace environment would be well worth it."